 - Arthritis (prevents the disease and reduces pain)

 - Heart Disease

 - Cancer (one study showed a 14% reduction in breast cancer rates)

 Lower your risk by walking every day.
-Strengthening calf muscles and improving cardiovascular health both reduce your risk of a blood clot sending you to the emergency room.
+In addition, strengthening calf muscles and improving cardiovascular health reduces your risk of a blood clot sending you to the emergency room.

 Walking for 30 to 60 minutes a day speeds up the flow of oxygen in the bloodstream, which improves your body’s ability to heal itself.

-Walking it off can literally help you live longer, and have a better quality of life for more of your elder years.
-Don’t be like my dad’s mom and be tied to a chair for the last decade of your life.
-Be like my mom’s mom and be able to outpace your granddaughters when you’re in your mid-80s.
+Walking it off can help you live longer and have a better quality of life for more of your elder years.
+So don’t be like my dad’s mom and be tied to a chair for the last decade of your life.
+Instead, be like my mom’s mom and be able to outpace your granddaughters when you’re in your mid-80s.
 Your children, grandchildren, and great-grandchildren will thank you for it!

 Products to Help You Walk It Off

 I am not an affiliate, and I will not earn a dime if you decide to purchase one of the options below.